veridonia/whitepaper/Whitepaper.md

 ## 3. Veridonia's Proposed Solution

-Veridonia introduces a community-driven approach to structuring visibility in online feeds.
-Instead of predicting what will maximise engagement, it delegates curation to a sequence of transparent and well-defined steps that organise how participants review content.
+Veridonia introduces a community-driven approach to structuring visibility in its online feed.
+Instead of predicting what will maximise engagement, it delegates decisions about which posts appear in the feed to a sequence of transparent and well-defined steps that organise how participants review content.
 It does not presume that individual reviewers are free of bias; partiality and local perspective are treated as unavoidable features of human judgement.
 The design focus is therefore on how those judgements are sampled, combined, and rewarded.
 Engagement-optimised systems tend to align incentives with rapid, affective responses, reinforcing existing distortions in attention.
 Veridonia, by contrast, is intended to make influence contingent on consistent, accountable participation in procedures that, over time, favour contributions with higher informational signal relative to noise.
 Five principles underpin this design:

 **1. Sortition (Randomized Participant Selection)**
 Random sampling broadens representation and limits coordinated control, ensuring that no fixed group consistently decides outcomes.